tomlagier/threejs-rubiks-cube/README.md

 ## SCSS File Arrangement

 Only one `css` file `main.css` is included into the `index.html` file.
-This file is located in `src/assets/scss/main.scss`, and is compiled into `target/assets/css/main.css` when one of the build tasks is run
+This file is located in `src/assets/scss/main.scss`, and is compiled into `target/assets/css/main.css` when one of the build tasks is run.

 To add new `scss` files to your project, prefix their filenames with an `_`.
 This will prevent `compass` from converting these these files into their own `css` files: